peredaniel/MathExpression/README.md

 ## Acknowledgments

-* @hiangeel for pointing out improvements in the installation documentation.
+* [https://github.com/hiangeel](@hiangeel) for pointing out improvements in the installation documentation.
-* @gbreen12 for taking the time to fork and open a PR to improve the package.
+* [https://github.com/gbreen12](@gbreen12) for taking the time to fork and open a PR to improve the package.

 ## Similar frameworks